Murtaz05/mock_interviewer/README.md

    - Check the job details and their alignment with the resume.
 3. **Start Interview**:
    - Click the "Start Interview" button.
-   - Respond to questions via audio input.
+   - Respond to questions via audio input or via typing.
    - You can edit your response after recording
    - Receive feedback after you submit your response.
 4. **Review Session**:
    - Use the "Conversation History" section to review all questions, responses, and feedback.
 5. **Conclude**:
    - End the session and receive a motivational message.
+   - Option to download the conversation history.

 ---